CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/pre-installation.md

 # {{% param title %}}

-This guide describes how to perform the steps required before starting the installation of {{% ctx %}} Innovation.
+This guide describes how to perform the steps required before starting the installation of {{% ctx %}}.
 Please ensure that the [Requirements][] have been read and met before starting this installation.

 ## Make Installation Artefacts Available on all Servers